MilcahHalili/rising-sign/README.md

 1. if year is evenly divisible by 4, go to step 2. otherwise, go to step 5
 2. if year is evenly divisible by 100, go to step 3. otherwise, go to step 4
-3. if year is evenly divisible by 400, go to step 4. otherwise, go to step 5
+3. if year-divided-by-400's result is the last two digits of the year, go to step 4. otherwise, go to step 5
-4. the year is a leap year (366-day year) max days equals 28
+4. the year is a leap year (366-day year) max days equals 29
-5. the year is not a leap year (365-day year) max days equals 29
+5. the year is not a leap year (365-day year) max days equals 28
 ```

 Even though I didn't dedicate as much time to styling, it was important for me that this app was accessible and mobile friendly.
 As someone with poor eyesight whom has friends with different seeing abilities, I wanted to make sure the text was easy to read.
 Most of the people I know who aren't developers surf the web on their phones.
 Mobile-first is my instinct.